aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## UI Highlights

 Scan the form/tree in `source` to enumerate controls.
-For each control, follow the template’s table structure and cite the relevant handler snippet (AllowEdit, enabled, clicked methods, etc.).
+For each control, follow the template’s table structure exactly (sections A–D) and cite the relevant handler snippet (AllowEdit, enabled, clicked methods, etc.).
 Mention datasources if they feed UI data or enforce Allow*/AutoDeclaration behavior.
+Populate the tables to match the exemplar so business stakeholders can read them verbatim.

 ## Branch Tracker (Global Table)